-Your Kansas return will be imaged on our computers, enabling us to process your return faster and with fewer errors.
-For our system to work, it is important that you use care in completing your return.
+Your Kansas return is imaged on our computers, enabling us to process your return faster and with fewer errors.
+For our system to work properly, follow these tips:

-- Do not staple or otherwise attach pages of the return, payment voucher or check together.
+- Do not staple or attach the return, payment or voucher together.
 Enclose them loosely in the envelope. - Use only black or dark blue ink and write legibly.
-Send the original copy not a photocopy to KDOR (Kansas Department of Revenue). - If you are sending a payment with your return, complete Form K-120V, Kansas Corporate Income Tax Payment Voucher, included in this booklet. - Your employer ID number (EIN) is part of your Kansas tax account number.
+Send the original copy - not a photocopy - to KDOR (Kansas Department of Revenue). - If you are sending a payment with your return, complete and enclose the voucher, Form K-120V. - Your employer ID number (EIN) is part of your Kansas tax account number.
 To ensure proper credit to your account, include your EIN on your return. - If you use a software package to produce your return, be sure it is approved by KDOR.
-Visit our web site at www.ksrevenue.org for a list of approved software vendors. - If you are reproducing your own forms, contact KDOR for information on the approval process. - Only certain pages of your federal return are required to be enclosed with your Kansas return.
-See Copy of Federal Return, page 5.
+Visit ksrevenue.org for a list of approved software vendors. - If you are reproducing your own forms, contact KDOR for information on the approval process. - Only certain pages of your federal return are required to be enclosed with your Kansas return.
+See Copy of Federal Return, page 4.